rawlingsj/shiftwork/README.md

 [Protractor]: https://angular.github.io/protractor/

-##Troubleshooting
+## Troubleshooting guide

-Execute the command inside staffservice directory for run Jhisper: bower install bower.json
+If you find that the bower directory is not created, try running the command inside staffservice directory: bower install bower.json